 The increasing adoption of cloud computing revolutionized software development, deployment, and accessibility.
 Cloud services, such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform, offered scalable and flexible infrastructure.
 Developers could build, test, and deploy applications without the need for extensive physical hardware.
 Cloud computing democratized access to computing resources, enabling startups and enterprises alike to leverage powerful infrastructure on a pay-as-you-go model.

 Cloud-native development emerged as a paradigm, emphasizing containerization, microservices architecture, and continuous integration/continuous deployment (CI/CD).
 Platforms like Docker and Kubernetes facilitated efficient deployment and management of applications in the cloud.
-Cloud-based collaborative tools, such as GitHub and GitLab, streamlined version control and collaboration among development teams.
+Safe to say cloud-based collaborative tools, such as GitHub and GitLab, streamlined version control and collaboration among development teams.
 The cloud’s elasticity allowed developers to scale applications dynamically in response to varying workloads.

 The 2010s witnessed the mainstream integration of Artificial Intelligence (AI) and Machine Learning (ML) into software applications.
 Cloud providers offered AI/ML services, making it easier for developers to incorporate machine learning capabilities into their applications without deep expertise in the field.
 Natural Language Processing (NLP), image recognition, and predictive analytics became accessible through cloud-based APIs.
 This integration enhanced the functionality of applications, providing personalized experiences, intelligent automation, and data-driven insights.